-These tasks are extra configuration steps necessary to deploy your WAR file on Oracle WebLogic.
+These tasks are extra configuration steps necessary to deploy your WAR file on WebLogic.
 You need to perform all of the other standard configuration steps.

-Oracle WebLogic 10 conflict with commons-lang library
+WebLogic 10 conflict with commons-lang library

-commons-lang-2.3.jar while Oracle WebLogic 9 is distributed with
+commons-lang-2.3.jar while WebLogic 9 is distributed with

 commons-lang-2.1.jar.
 However, JackRabbit and Magnolia 4 (and later releases) need at least